professor-2390/controid-bot/README.md

 ## Configuration

 - Rename [`.env.example`](https://github.com/professor-2390/controid-bot/blob/master/.env.example) to `.env` and fill the token and other values.
-Extend config.json according to your needs!
+Extend .env according to your needs!

 ## Author